xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 There is no need to rush either.

-Just make use of the present, as you are always in the present.
+Just make the best use of the present, as you are always in the present.